 Nutrition and Diet

 Nutrition and diet have a profound impact on overall health, including fertility.
 Studies have shown that a diet rich in antioxidants, vitamins, and minerals can positively influence reproductive health.
 Antioxidants like vitamins C and E may improve egg quality and protect sperm from oxidative stress.
 On the other hand, a diet high in processed foods and trans fats has been associated with decreased fertility and reduced response to fertility medications.
-Therefore, adopting a balanced and nutrient-rich diet can significantly enhance fertility medications’ effectiveness.
+Therefore, adopting a balanced and nutrient-rich diet can significantly enhance the effectiveness of fertility medications.

 Weight plays a critical role in fertility.
 Both obesity and being underweight can adversely affect hormonal balance and ovulation, leading to decreased chances of conception.
 For instance, obese women often experience irregular menstrual cycles and diminished responses to fertility drugs.
 On the other hand, underweight women may have irregular periods or anovulation.
 A healthy weight through proper diet and regular exercise can improve the response to fertility medications and increase the likelihood of successful conception.